 - Click Yes on the confirmation to allow the deletions.

-- You'll see confirmation that the deletions were accepted and the status will return to healthy with the next cycle.
+- View the confirmation that the deletions were accepted.
+The status returns to healthy with the next cycle.

 - Investigate the source of the deletions.
 You can use the provisioning logs for details.